 You act “willfully” when you do something intentionally.
 You do not need to have intended to break the law.11

-Example: During an argument over child custody, Rob grabs Maureen’s arm and twists it.
-His intent is simply to intimidate her, but he dislocates her elbow.
+Example: During an argument over child custody, Rob grabs Maureen’s arm and twists it, dislocating her elbow.
+Even though he did not intend to injure her, he did act willingly by twisting her arm.

 “Traumatic condition”